gears-/ILX526A/teensy/README.md

 | FTM0 | 8 |
 | FTM1, FTM2 | 2 |

-FTM1 and FTM2 are used to generate clocks for the CCD and ADC.
-Since the external ADC used (ADS803U) requires 6 clock cycles before data is available, its speed is 6 times that of the CCD.
+FTM1 is used to generate clocks for the CCD and ADC.
+Since the external ADC used (ADS803U) requires 6 clock cycles before data is available, garbage data is gathered at first in the data buffer.
-A CCD clocked at 800 kHz requires the ADC clock to be 4.8 MHz.

 FTM0 uses 4 channels for the ROG and SHUT PWM signals.
 The channels are used in pairs, using the COMBINE mode.